demoaccountgit/my-projects/README.md

 > + feature_modules : this branch hold the relevant files which were in use while demonstrating the Module section and its feature.

-> + vpc_module_3.11.5: under this section we have made use of existing module of VPC directly from the provider i.e terraform
+> + vpc_module_3.11.5: under this section we have made use of existing module of VPC directly from the provider i.e terraform Used latest module of VPC i.e 3.11.5, so our demostration is still compatible and valid with the module which is shown in video.
+(2.66.0)

 > + remote_state : Demonstarted how it retrieves state data from a Terraform backend or source.